 In Singapore, some parents are paying up to S$80,000 (US$58,823) per year for two school-age children.
 For many families, these education costs are unsustainable.

-At OWIS Nanyang, school fees for kindergarten and primary students will start from S$17,000 (US$12,500) per annum and not exceed S$20,000 (US$14,705) for higher grades.
+At OWIS Nanyang, school fees for kindergarten and primary students will start from S$17,000 (US$12,500) per annum and not exceed S$20,000 (US$14,705) for higher grades in academic year 2017-18.
 These thoughtfully-priced fees are approximately 60 percent less than the fees charged by other international schools in Singapore.

 During recent Open House events, some parents have expressed similar concerns about OWIS’ commitment to moderate fees.
 Given Singapore’s predilection for high fees, parents are concerned about how OWIS will be able to provide a quality international education given the current fee structure.
 There is concern that either the education quality will suffer or fees may spike dramatically after the first year.